This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 Natural contraceptive methods also contain no hormones, and rely on knowing your body and careful timing.

 Natural family planning, also known as the Fertility Awareness Method, involves monitoring your menstrual cycle to identify when you are most fertile.
 People who use this method will check for signs of ovulation, such as temperature and cervical mucus, and will avoid sex or use withdrawal or barrier methods (such as condoms) during this time.
-Apps like Natural Cycles can be used to log your cycle and identify your fertile days more accurately.
+Apps like Natural Cycles can be used to log your cycle and identify your fertile days.

-As natural family planning involves no changes to your hormones and doesn’t require any other internal or external influences on your body, it is not associated with weight changes.
+As natural family planning involves no changes to your hormones and doesn’t require any other internal or external influences on your body, it is not associated with causing weight changes.

 What are you saying?